What to know about the $250 million ballroom Trump is adding to the White House

 The East Wing is traditionally the social side of the White House and sits across East Executive Avenue from the Treasury Department.
 It’s where tourists and other guests enter for events.

-The president and his chief spokesperson, Karoline Leavitt, said over the summer that the White House itself would remain intact as the ballroom was going up.
+The president said on July 31 that the White House itself would remain intact as the ballroom was going up.

-“It’ll be near it but not touching it,” Trump said.
-“Nothing will be torn down,” Leavitt added.
+“It won’t interfere with the current building,” he said.
+“It will be near it but not touching it.
+And pays total respect to the existing building, which I’m the biggest fan of.”

 The White House said some demolition was needed because the East Wing, the traditional home for the first lady and her staff, is being modernized as part of the ballroom project.